-In order to be an organ donor, the donor must die from brain death, also referred to as neurological death.
-In laymen's terms, this form of death results from a severe injury to the brain, whereby the brain ceases to function because of insufficient blood or oxygen.
+In order to be a deceased organ donor, the donor must die from brain death (also referred to as neurological death), or circulatory death.
+In laymen's terms, brain death results from a severe injury to the brain, whereby the brain ceases to function.
 If the person does not die before reaching a hospital, the organs can be kept alive for a short period of time, allowing for them to be donated.
 This is highly uncommon, occurring in just 1% to 2% of all deaths.
-People who die from other causes cannot donate organs, although they may still be able to donate tissue, including eyes, skin, bones, veins, and heart valves.
+Extensive tests are done to make sure there is a complete and irreversible loss of all brain function before declaring brain death.

 All over Canada, support groups help the donor families deal with their loss.